Power plant confirmed as safety sensitive area

 The authority will consider the wider issue of the legality of random drug testing on 29 November.

-Next story in National: Better summer forecast this year
+Next story in New Zealand: Better summer forecast this year

 Copyright © 2012, Radio New Zealand